-⚠ Lithium thionyl chloride batteries are only recommended for T, D, and T.D instruments.
-Other sensors will not work correctly on this type of battery.
+⚠ Lithium thionyl chloride batteries are only recommended for T, D, T.D, C.T, C.T.D, and RBRquartz3 instruments.
+Any additional sensors will not work correctly on this type of battery.

 Typically, RBR instruments are shipped with EVE ER14505 lithium thionyl chloride or Energizer L91AA lithium iron.
 Select your battery chemistry from the dropdown list.